 Features Overview

 GoSuki is a blazing-fast, real-time bookmark manager designed to streamline your browsing experience.
-It works in the background, automatically saving and organizing your bookmarks across all your browsers and profiles.
+It works in the background, automatically saving and organizing bookmarks across all browsers and profiles.

 Core Functionality